cocogitto/cocogitto/README.md

 You can also filter the log content with the following flags (`cog log --help`) :

-- `-B` : display breaking changes only
+- `-B`:display breaking changes only
-- `-t` : filter on commit type
+- `-t`:filter on commit type
-- `-a` : filter on commit author
+- `-a`:filter on commit author
-- `-s` : filter on commit scope
+- `-s`:filter on commit scope
-- `-e` : ignore errors
+- `-e`:ignore errors

-Those flag can be combined to achieve complex search in your commit history :
+Those flag can be combined to achieve complex search in your commit history:

 ```shell script
 cog log --author "Paul Delafosse" "Mike Lubinets" --type feat --scope cli --no-error